mdalmaruf/mdalmaruf.github.io/_pages/cv.md

 * Received OIC Scholarship for Undergraduate Study at IUT in 2009

 ## Extra-Curricular Activities
-* Attended FEAS Research Day at Ontario Tech University and presented lab research, 2023
+* Attended FEAS Research Day at Ontario Tech University and Presented RTEMSOFT Lab Research, 2023
 * Contributed as a Volunteer at ICCPS Conference, Texas, USA, 2023
 * Presented Conference Paper at International Conference on Cyber-Physical Systems (ICCPS), Texas, 2023
 * Volunteer at CPS IoT Week Conference (ICCPS), San Antonio, Texas, USA, 2023